OctopusDeploy/People/Security-Operations/L2-Security-Analyst.md

 - I was nominated as the incident controller and successfully followed our Security Incident Response Plan (SIRP).
 - I confidently triage alerts and escalate to senior security analysts when required.
-- When faced with a small project, I understood the brief the first time, and was able to reach out myself to find the answers I needed to complete it.
+- When faced with a small project, I understood the brief the first time and was able to reach out myself to find the answers I needed to complete it.

 </details>